 Practise Self-Awareness

 Pay attention to your thoughts when you feel judged or threatened.
 Journalling can help you trace these moments.
 Note when you quickly assume someone else’s motives or judge them harshly.
-Over time, patterns will emerge, highlighting areas where projection might occur.
+With time, patterns may start to emerge, highlighting areas where projection might be showing up.

 Use “I” Statements

-Rather than saying “You always ignore me”, try “I feel overlooked when I share something and don’t get a response”.
+Rather than saying, “You always ignore me”, try, “I feel overlooked when I share something and don’t get a response”.
 This approach centres your experience without assuming the other person’s intent.
-It reduces defensiveness and allows for more constructive conversation.
+It can reduce defensiveness and make space for a more constructive conversation.

 Seek Feedback

 Invite trusted friends or a partner to share their observations.
 They may notice when you project emotions onto them.
-Accepting feedback with an open mind can feel vulnerable, but it’s fundamental for emotional growth.
+Accepting feedback with an open mind can feel vulnerable, but it’s an important part of emotional growth.

 Foster Empathy

 Remember that people often project unconsciously.
 When someone accuses or criticises, resist the urge to retaliate.
-Instead, ask gentle, clarifying questions: “What makes you feel that way?”
-Empathy can diffuse tension and reveal root causes.
+Instead, ask gentle, clarifying questions such as, “What makes you feel that way?”
+Empathy can soften tension and make it easier to uncover the real issue.

 Set Boundaries

-If someone’s projections become harmful, such as persistent verbal attacks, establish clear boundaries.
-Explain that you’re willing to discuss concerns calmly but will step away if blame or insults continue.
-Boundaries help maintain respect and protect your wellbeing.
+If someone’s projections become harmful, such as repeated verbal attacks, set clear boundaries.
+Explain that you are willing to talk through concerns calmly, but you will step away if blame or insults continue.
+Boundaries help protect your wellbeing and maintain respect.

 Consider Professional Help

-Therapy or counselling can provide tools to uncover deep-seated fears and patterns.
-A trained therapist can guide you through exercises that reveal unconscious motivations and teach healthier coping mechanisms.
+Therapy or counselling can be useful for uncovering deep-seated fears and patterns.
+A trained therapist can help you better understand unconscious habits and develop healthier ways of coping and communicating.